Wondering what is next in life might lead you to decide that you need a five-year plan.

 This is when you can create your programs/products, pilot them (using your limited number of clients to test-drive them?), evaluate and refine them, and have them ready for year two.

-Just as with your yearly goals, your quarterly objectives should be measurable: you can tell whether you’ve reached them or not.
+Just as with your yearly goals, your quarterly objectives should be measurable: you can tell whether or not you’ve reached them.

 A list of objectives might look like this: